What would bc be without its wild?

 A coffee cup stain

 Me?
-I figure BC’s big enough for all of us — workers, wanderers, weekend warriors, and the wild things.
+I figure B.C.’s big enough for all of us — workers, wanderers, weekend warriors, and the wild things.
 There should be room for the towns and the trees… right?
 But there’s only so much a lynx can learn from the sidelines.

 So I’m packing up the truck, grabbing my camera, a pawful of snacks, and hitting the road!
 It’s about time.